viscalyx/relabeler/README.md

 # relabeler

 A GitHub Action that labels issues and pull requests on events.
+THIS IS UNDER DEVELOPMENT.

 ## Requirements